eloqdata/eloqdoc/README.md

 ## Overview

 EloqDoc is a high-performance, distributed transactional document database with MongoDB API compatibility.
-Its breakthrough architecture, powered by [Data Substrate](https://www.eloqdata.com/blog/2024/08/11/data-substrate), recalibrates the trade-offs between cost, scalability, and performance for real-world document workloads.
+Its breakthrough architecture, powered by [Data Substrate](https://www.eloqdata.com/blog/2024/08/11/data-substrate), redefines the balance between cost, scalability, and performance for real-world document workloads.

 Unlike MongoDB, which relies on three replica-set nodes for durability, EloqDoc treats cloud object storage as a first-class citizen.
 Durable, cross–availability zone (AZ) object storage serves as the persistent foundation, while local NVMe caching accelerates reads.
-Recent updates are written to a decoupled redo log component, allowing fast, sequential writes independent of the main storage path.
+Recent updates are written to a decoupled redo log component.
 This architecture minimizes write latency while maintaining strong consistency and durability.

 The result is a cloud-native, storage-centric deployment model: EloqDoc typically runs a single compute replica with storage-level high availability, orchestrated by Kubernetes for automatic failover.
 This approach cuts infrastructure costs, avoids redundant CPU and memory overhead, and delivers higher throughput across mixed read/write workloads.